mummer4/mummer/MANUAL.md

 to contribute to the MUMmer project.
 For more information or the latest release please visit the MUMmer homepage at http://mummer.sourceforge.net

-Please refer to the INSTALL file for installation instructions.
+Please refer to the [INSTALL.md](INSTALL.md) file for installation instructions.
 This file contains brief descriptions of all executables in the base directory and general information about the MUMmer package.

 ## DESCRIPTION
 MUMmer is a system for rapidly aligning entire genomes.
 The current